 E-referral agencies and other foodbanks can also see the dates when someone with your name and postcode has been to a foodbank.
 They can’t see any more data, like your address or why you needed foodbank help.
 We will never give or sell your data to any other bodies.

-Were you have had a large number of vouchers we may discuss this with those referring agencies that have given you vouchers to prevent misuse of the system
+Were you have had a large number of vouchers we may discuss this with those referring agencies that have given you vouchers to prevent misuse of the system.

 How long will your data be kept?